- Search The Registry

-Washington was on radio in the Jewish immigrant comedy The Goldbergs, and performed specials for the National Urban League on CBS radio.
+Washington was on the radio in the Jewish immigrant comedy The Goldbergs and performed specials for the National Urban League on CBS radio.
 Other films include Drums of the Jungle (1935) and One Mile From Heaven (1937).
-She also appeared in the stage production of Lysistra (1946), A Long Way From Home (1948) and How Long Till Summer (1949).
+She also appeared in the stage production of Lysistra (1946), A Long Way From Home (1948), and How Long Till Summer (1949).
 1952 she married Anthony Bell, a dentist, and was inducted into the Black Filmmakers Hall of Fame in 1975.
 Fredi Washington died on June 28, 1994.